 Dr. Mizock received her PhD in Clinical Psychology from Suffolk University, where she was an Outreach Fellow, focusing her research and clinical efforts on economically and socially underserved populations.
 Dr. Mizock completed her predoctoral internship at the Center for Multicultural Training in Psychology at Boston Medical Center.

 Areas of Expertise

-Psychiatric rehabilitation and recovery, multicultural competence in research and clinical work, transgender care, size acceptance, culturally relevant pedagogy.
+Psychiatric rehabilitation and recovery, multicultural competence in research and clinical work, transgender mental health care, size acceptance, culturally relevant pedagogy.

 Mizock, L., & Harkins, D. (2012).
 Researcher race: Social constructions in the research process.
 Information Age Publishing, Cultural Psychology Series.
 Foreword by Jill Friedman & Gene Combs.
 Preface by Jaan Valsiner.

 Selected Publications (since 2012)

 Mizock, L., & Russinova, Z. (2013).
 Cultural factors in the process of acceptance among individuals with serious mental illnesses.
 Rehabilitation Counseling Bulletin, 56(4), 229-239.

 Mizock, L. (2012).
 The double stigma of obesity and mental illness: Promoting health and recovery.
 Psychiatric Rehabilitation Journal, 35(6), 466-469.

 Shipherd, J., Mizock, L., Maguen, S., & Greene, K. (2012).
 Male-to-female transgender veterans and VA health care utilization.
 International Journal of Sexual Health, 24, 78-87.